aliartiza75/deploy-eks-using-terraform/README.md

 ![alert](./images/alert.png).

-It rules is added in the monitoring/prometheus-operator/prometheus-operator.yaml manifest
+It rules is added in the `monitoring/prometheus-operator/prometheus-operator.yaml` manifest:

 ![image](./images/rule.png)